codepost-io/codepost-python/README.md

 ## Usage

 To use the functions available in this library, you must have a codePost API key.
 As of March 2019, to retrieve a codePost API key, you must be a administrator of a course on codePost.
 It will then be accessible from [https://codepost.io/settings](https://codepost.io/settings).

+## Development

+To start developing, install [pipenv][pipenv], then install all dependencies for this project:

+    pipenv install --dev

+Run all tests on all supported versions of Python which you have locally installed:

+    make test

+Run all tests for a specific Python version (modify `-e` according to your Python target):

+    pipenv run tox -e py27

+Run all tests in a single file for a specific Python version:

+    pipenv run tox -e py27 -- tests/test_helpers.py